 Q: Is it recommended that I contact individual professors to request their support of my application?

 A: No. Your application is first reviewed by members of the Admissions Committee to determine those students to invite for personal interviews with faculty.
 You will be invited to meet in person with faculty of interest to you if your application receives the recommendation of the Committee.

 Q: What financial aid is available?

-A: The BPSD program offers full financial support for the first year of a student's graduate career.
-Beginning mid-September of their second year, students are generally funded by research grants of their permanent PI.
-Although it is possible that a student may not be able to enter their first choice of permanent lab because of funding issues, so far no student (neither domestic nor international) has ever had to fund their own way through any portion of their graduate school education.
-Each BPSD faculty member has been training graduate students for many years, and usually has active research grants on which students can be funded.
-Domestic students may apply for a variety of training grants, and TA positions are also available.
+A: The BPSD program offers full financial support for the first three quarters of a student’s first year.
+When the student joins their thesis lab in summer of the first year, their thesis advisor takes over their financial support.
+Domestic students may apply for a variety of training grants and TA positions are also available.
 International students who are not native English speakers must meet the English proficiency requirements before receiving a TA position as described in Graduate School Memo 15.

 Q: Is the satisfaction of the spoken English requirements for international students as described in Graduate School Memo 15 necessary for acceptance into the program?

 A: You do not need to meet the requirements until after you are accepted into the program and are here at the University.